Mardelle McCuskey Shepley

 Melissa Conroy

-Melissa Conroy is a Sr. Lecturer in the Department of Human Centered Design at Cornell University.
+Melissa Conroy is an Associate Teaching Professor in the Department of Human Centered Design at Cornell University.
 Her interests are surface design, drawing, and textile design with a specialty in knit structure and design.

 Cindy Hsin-Liu Kao